hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 King falling from the Tower is also a very memorable image.
 Maybe this series

 I think this idea of meta-fiction was really interesting, but I didn't like how King did it in the series.
-He fits the perfect final villain of all universes.
-The only worthy enemy.
+The only worthy finale.
+A deus ex machina.

-With this twist in the story I have remarked the main ideas that are present throughout all the books:
+Also with this twist in the story I have remarked the main ideas that are present throughout all the books, and all these ideas entangled with the meaning of the Tower:

 * The O Discordia! phrase, that King said he heard in a dream.
-* There are other worlds than these, many doors that lead to them, and death is one.
+* There are other worlds than these, many doors that lead to them, and death is nothing but another door.
-* How Ka is a wheel.
-It is cyclyc but also moves.
+* How Ka is a wheel, that also moves.
 * Size is the greatest mystery the Universe offers.
-* And all this, entangled with the meaning of the Tower.

-The vast universe created by King is all his novels together, not just The Dark Tower, and this way he would accomplish his dream of creating something vast and complex as Tokien did.
+The vast universe created by King is all his novels together, not just The Dark Tower, and this way he would accomplish his dream of creating something vast and complex as Tokien once did.

 [0]: https://www.goodreads.com/review/show/3920288?book_show_action=true&from_review_page=1